litprog/litprog/lit_v3/11_overview.md

 +----------+    '------------'   +--------------+
 ```

-You can use LitProg with practically any programming language, such as Python, JavaScript, Java, Ruby, Rust etc.

 LitProg does the following steps:

  1. read Markdown files as input,
  2. write source code files as output,
  3. write HTML and PDF files as documentation.

-While this *is* in essence what LitProg does, this explanation doesn't show the key reason to use LitProg rather than other literate programming tools or to just continue directly writing source code files, without the extra cerimony.
+While this *is* in essence what LitProg does, this explanation doesn't show the key reason to use LitProg rather than other literate programming tools or to just continue directly writing source code files, without any extra ceremony.

 LitProg is inspired by the interactive nature of [Jupyter notebooks][href_jupyter]: You can mix documentation, code and critically also *execution*.
-This makes it possible to *demonstrate* to your readers, that your literate program actually works as advertised, by executing subprocesses and capturing their output.
+This makes it possible to *demonstrate* to your readers, that your literate program actually works as advertised, by executing sub-processes and capturing their output.
 So a more complete picture of how LitProg works is this:

 [href_jupyter]: https://jupyter.org/